jcu-eresearch/redbox-language-editor/README.md

 This project automatically deploys itself to GitHub Pages via GitHub Actions to be hosted at https://jcu-eresearch.github.io/redbox-language-editor/.

+## Setup

+Clone this repository and run `yarn` to set up the environment.

+To start the development server, run `yarn start`.

+To deploy, commit your changes and push to GitHub to start the automatic deployment process.

 ## Code standards

 All code written in this project is linted via `eslint` and its default